 Main places of interest in the 5th arrondissement

-The 5th arrondissement includes one of Paris’ most famous monument: the Panthéon.
+The 5th arrondissement includes one of Paris’ most famous monuments: the Panthéon.
 There are many other places of interest to be discovered.
 Most of them are situated on the slopes of the Montagne Sainte-Geneviève and near the banks of the River Seine.

 The main places of interest in the 5th arrondissement are: